-The gang is a made up of a silly potpourri of creative minds - resulting in a sweet mix of folk and southern jam featuring opera-rock vocals, bouncy rhythms, musical theatre harmonies, and the occasional rain stick interlude.
+The gang is a made up of a silly potpourri of creative minds - resulting in a sweet mix of folk and southern twang featuring opera-rock vocals, bouncy rhythms, musical theatre harmonies, and the occasional rain stick interlude.

 We create surprisingly hummable, temptingly strummable original tunes composed and performed in a manner that it is certain to make you smile.
 Our on-stage antics and comedy bits will make you laugh.
 Our lyrics will make your heart skip a beat.
 Our finale will make you a lifetime fan.

 Our premiere single 'The Rain', was released in January 2018.
 We plan on creating a full album or EP later on this year!
 GO BAND!

 Joel Elliott - Lead Vocals & Rhythm Guitar

 Bandmaster Joel is an entertainer, composer, and sometimes actor who developed his on-the-fly style and triple-octave range through pure repetition; non-stop rock with various bands and theatre productions over the course of 15 years.

 Joel composed 10 original songs for Phantom of the Opry, which was staged at Ottawa's Gladstone Theatre in February, 2017.
 Joel acted as musical director and band leader for the show, which boasted a four piece band and a 7 member cast/chorus!
 Big sound means big fun!

 Joel became a fixture of Ottawa’s open mic scene, wowing crowds with ridiculous acoustic covers of Queen and Disney tracks, as well as earbug originals.
 But playing music is more fun with friends, so after pulling together wild talent from both the band and musical theatre scenes, The Magic Machine was born.

 In 2017, Joel left his career to be a full time musician.
 Let’s see how this plays out.